I have 25k vendors. How do I know which vendors to assess for cyber risk?

 - I need to implement a more efficient and sophisticated pre-contract due diligence process.

 - I need to risk rank (triage, tier, inherent-risk assess, etc.) my existing vendor ecosystem and determine who I need to assess.

 Bucket one seems simple enough.
-As new vendors are onboarded through procurement, ask the right questions of the business to determine if the vendor could have any impact on your security posture and assess its control environment accordingly.
+As new vendors are onboarded through procurement, use a vendor risk assessment template to ask the right questions of the business to determine if the vendor could have any impact on your security posture and assess its control environment accordingly.